 Now, according to Serial's investigation and plotting the cell towers for the rest of the day, until about 6pm, Jay's testimony does not match the cell towers, as I mentioned earlier.
 From around 1pm to around 3:45-4:15 Jay was at Jenn's house (according to Jen), and got a call he was expecting at which point he left.
 As I said in my last post, in that time frame, two calls were actually made to Jenn's house.
 While apparently Jay was actually there.
 I haven't seen this explained yet but I have to wonder - was Jay actually ever at Jenn's house that afternoon?

 Remosquing in Ramadan

 Editors’ Note: This article is part of the Public Square 2014 Summer Series: Conversations on Religious Trends.
 Read other perspectives from the Muslim community here.
-By Laila Alawa I am unmosqued.
-The decision came after years of struggle, gendered micro-aggressions and a lack of understanding for personal authenticity on the part of mosque leadership.
-I had fought long and [Read More...]
+Earlier this year, ISNA, a national Muslim umbrella group has identified addressing challenges to mosque inclusion and the promotion of remosquing as a major priority to tackle this year.
+A lack of adequate women’s spaces, [Read More...]

 Wisdom Wednesday….
 Mistakes are mindful experiences